ayush-vatsal/chatbot-RAG/README.md

 3. Open the "multi_lingual_voice_chatbot.ipynb" notebook.
 4. Follow the instructions in the notebook to interact with the Multi-lingual Voice Chatbot using voice input.

 Please note that the Multi-lingual Voice Chatbot requires additional models like the whisper model, which can be downloaded as instructed in the notebook.
+ALso, the chatbots use OpenAI's GPT 3.5 model, so you will need a paid API key.